jmgilman/std-book/src/devshells/devshell_block.md

 # Adding the Devshell Block

-As we begin iterating on our project, we'll come across this common idiom: to add new functionality to our project, simply add new blocks.
-In the case of `devshell`, this remains true: to begin, we'll need to add a new cell block to our `flake.nix`:
+As we begin iterating on our project, we'll come across this common theme: to add new functionality to our project, simply add new cell blocks.
+In the case of `devshell`, this remains true: to begin, we'll add a new block to our `flake.nix`:

 ```nix
 {